Crossing the Tracks

 Robert B. Albright

-After he recovered somewhat he was very frail and was not very healthy as a child.
-In addition, he was prone to get horrible nosebleeds.
+After he recovered somewhat, he was very frail throughout his childhood.
+In addition, he was prone to horrible nosebleeds.

-Crossing the Tracks His nose started to bleed.
+One hot summer day, he was far from home at the edge of the two communities.
+His nose started to bleed.
 With his clothes covered with blood, he went to a couple of houses in the white section, seeking help from an adult.
 They just ran him off.

-My father wandered further away from home, and eventually bled so much he could no longer stand up.
-Nearby a group of people was having a family gathering.
+Eventually, he bled so much he could no longer stand up.
+Nearby, a group of people was having a family gathering.
 One of the ladies there saw my father’s plight.
 Because of the occasion, she was dressed in her finest clothes.
-My father was covered with blood and dirt, but that didn’t make any difference to that lady.
+My father was covered with blood and dirt, but that didn’t make any difference to her.
 Here was another human being who needed help and needed it now.
 She scooped him up and took him back to her family gathering.

-She and her relatives worked on my father until they got the nosebleed stopped.
-They used their valuable ice on him — ice they wouldn’t have had, if not for the party.
+She and her relatives worked on my father until the nosebleed stopped.
+They used their valuable ice on him — ice they wouldn’t have had if not for the party.
 It was far too expensive in those days.

-After stopping his bleeding, they washed him up, by which time he was barely conscious.
 While rendering first aid, this lady inquired where my father lived.
-Having already interrupted her family party to help him, she took this frail little boy in her arms and began to carry him home.
+After the bleeding stopped, he was barely conscious.
+Having interrupted her family party to help him, she took this frail little boy in her arms and began to carry him home.

-It was a couple miles to my father’s house.
-By now, my grandmother was worried, and looking for him.
-My grandmother met her part way, then rushed home with her son in her arms.
+It was a couple of miles to my father’s house.
+By now, my grandmother was worried and looking for him.
+My grandmother met them part way and rushed home with her son in her arms.

-The lady who rushed to my father’s aid was black, and in those days could have gotten into trouble for going into the white neighborhood.
-Not while carrying a white boy home, but on her way back without him.
+The lady who came to my father’s aid was black, and in those days could have gotten into trouble for going into the white neighborhood — not while carrying a white boy home, but on her way back without him.

 Had my father bled to death on that hot Indiana day so many years ago, I wouldn’t be here.
-The rest of my family and I are in that lady’s debt still, over a century later.
+Over a century later, the rest of my family and I are still in that lady’s debt.

 Play